AnJunHao/03713_final_project/README.md

 ## 5. Outputs

 Each pipeline step generates output files in the respective directories specified in `config.yaml`.
 Examine these directories after a successful run to find the results of each analysis (e.g., BED files, text tables).
+Error logs are also saved in the respective directories, with names ending in `*.err.txt`.

 ## 6. Additional Resources